12moi/pitch-world/README.md

 ### User Story
-Comment on the different pitches posted py other uses.
+Comment on the different pitches posted py other uses.<br>
-See the pitches posted by other uses.
+See the pitches posted by other uses.<br>
-Vote on s pitch they have viwed by giving it a upvote or a downvote.
+Vote on s pitch they have viwed by giving it a upvote or a downvote.<br>
-Register to be allowed to log in to the application View pitches from the different categories.
+Register to be allowed to log in to the application<br>
+View pitches from the different categories.<br>
 Submit a pitch to a specific category of their choice.

 ### BDD